MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 }
 ```

+For more information, see [Manage Docker Networks](../container-networking/network-drivers-topologies.md).

-### Set Docker Security Group
+### Set Docker security group

-When logged into the Docker host and running Docker commands locally, these commands are run through a named pipe.
+When you've signed in to the Docker host and are locally running Docker commands, these commands are run through a named pipe.
 By default, only members of the Administrators group can access the Docker Engine through the named pipe.
 To specify a security group that has this access, use the `group` flag.

 ```json
 {